phac-nml/irida/doc/user/tutorials/snvphyl/index.md

 ![launch-button][]

-Once the button is selected you should be brought to the pipeline detials page.
+Once the button is selected, you will be redirected to the pipeline details page.

 Monitoring Pipeline Status
 ==========================